Python-SIP/sip/docs/api_13.rst

     This returns the C/C++ name of a wrapped type.

     :param td:
-        the type's :ref:`generated type structure <ref-type-structures>`.
+        the type's :ref:`generated type specification <ref-type-specs>`.
     :return:
         the name of the C/C++ type.

 .. c:function:: const sipTypeDef *sipTypeScope(const sipTypeDef *td)

-    This returns the :ref:`generated type structure <ref-type-structures>` of the enclosing scope of another generated type structure.
+    This returns the :ref:`generated type specification <ref-type-specs>` of the enclosing scope of another generated type specification.

     :param td:
-        the type structure.
+        the type specification.
     :return:
-        the type structure of the scope or ``NULL`` if the type has no scope.
+        the type specification of the scope or ``NULL`` if the type has no scope.

 .. c:function:: void *sipUnicodeData(PyObject *obj, int *char_size, Py_ssize_t *len)